KaizenCrew2023/RoadWarrior/decisions/ADR-4 Geo-replication for Trips and Reservations.md

 ## Consequences

 Positive:
-- Enables the geo-located reservations services to access the reservations database 'locally' with notifications and viewing performaing coparably across all regions.
+- Enables the geo-located reservations services to access the reservations database 'locally' with notifications and viewing performing comparably across all regions.

 Negative:
 - Cost